chippyash/Monad/README.md

 $m1 = new Map(['foo'=>'bar']);
 </pre>

 will work.
 You can as usual, specify the type as a second parameter.
+The `vUnion`, `vIntersect` and `vDiff` methods are unspecified for Maps and will throw a `BadMethodCallException`.

 #### Set